ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

       INCLUDES DESTINATION include
     )

-Here, we assume that the folder ``includes`` contains the headers which need to be exported.
+Here, we assume that the folder ``include`` contains the headers which need to be exported.
 Note that it is not necessary to put all headers into a separate folder, only those that should be included by clients.

 Here is what's happening in the snippet above: